apache/arrow/docs/source/cpp/compute.rst

 The conversions available with ``cast`` are listed below.
 In all cases, a null input value is converted into a null output value.

-* \(1) Output precision of seconds (``%S``) flag depends on the input timestamp precision.
-If the number of seconds can not be exactly represented with seconds, then the format is a decimal floating point number with a fixed format and a precision matching that of the precision of the input.
-Note precision increases three decimal places per step going from seconds to nanoseconds.
+* \(1) Output precision of ``%S`` (seconds) flag depends on the input timestamp precision.
+Timestamps with second precision are represented as integers while milliseconds, microsecond and nanoseconds are represented as fixed floating point numbers with 3, 6 and 9 decimal places respectively.
+To obtain integer seconds, cast to timestamp with second resolution.
   The character for the decimal point is localized according to the locale.
   See `detailed formatting documentation`_ for descriptions of other flags.